 I’ve been asked in the past whether it’s a good idea to try and improve your credit rating while on a DMP, to be more creditworthy once the DMP is complete.
 My honest opinion is that it’s not worth the bother.
 Once you’ve finished your DMP there are some steps you can take to improve your credit rating but if you’re still on a DMP then it won’t make a huge difference.

-The best thing you can do to improve your credit rating while on a DMP is to try your best to get your debts paid off.
-The sooner you can do that then the sooner you’ll start to look like a more attractive prospect to future lenders.
+The best thing you can do to improve your credit rating while on a DMP is to try your best to repay your debts.
+The sooner you can do this the sooner you’ll start to look like a more attractive prospect to future lenders.
 And a major benefit of being debt free is that you’ll feel better in yourself as well.

-This article has talked about credit ratings quite a lot but we’ve not spent any time considering what a credit rating is.
-The truth is that there isn’t a universally accepted system to attribute whether companies can lend to you, just like there isn’t a blacklist of people who can’t borrow.
+This article has talked about credit ratings but we’ve not spent any time considering what your credit rating is and how to get a copy of your credit report.

-So the information on your file can be interpreted differently from one company to the next; one company thought she couldn’t be trusted to repay a phone contract but the other was willing to offer her a mortgage!
+The information on your file can be interpreted differently from one company to the next; one company may decide you can’t be trusted to repay a phone contract, but others may be willing to offer you a credit card.

 Don’t sweat the small stuff

 Having a debt problem is much more likely to be a symptom of bad luck rather than being a bad person.
-In our 2013 Personal Debt Statistics Yearbook we revealed the most common cause of a debt problem was redundancy or unemployment which could happen to anyone.
+Our 2016 Personal Debt Statistics Yearbook reveals that nearly 35% of our clients are struggling with debts because of unemployment and illness.

 Your credit history only contains facts and figures about your financial accounts, and it would be a pretty terrible tool to find out whether someone is a decent person or not.